jeffreycwitt/hn202/docs/class-8.md

 The new task, then, as Ruthven notes, is:

-> "[the Abbaids] must find Islamic solutions to the problems the Umayyads had often solved by recourse to of Graeco-Roman precedents."
+> "[the Abbaids] must find Islamic solutions to the problems the Umayyads had often solved by recourse to Graeco-Roman precedents."
 (Ruthven, p.
 129)

 ## The Hadith as Resolution